yumium/tech_notes/Pandas.md

 **Datetime types**

+- np.datetime64 type vs. pd.Timestamp vs. python datetime types
+  - In Pandas 1.4, pd.Timestamp has no concept of precision.
+It always stores till ns precision.
+Flooring just clears the lower bits. `unit` is only used at point of initialisation so the timestamp taken is converted to the correct time

 | Concept      | Scalar Class | Array Class      | pandas Data Type                         | Primary Creation Method             |
 | ------------ | ------------ | ---------------- | ---------------------------------------- | ----------------------------------- |
 | Date times   | `Timestamp`  | `DatetimeIndex`  | `datetime64[ns]` or `datetime64[ns, tz]` | `to_datetime` or `date_range`       |